aws/karpenter-provider-aws/designs/node-ownership.md

 ### Kubernetes CRD Object Store (Machine CRD)

 Karpenter will no longer create node objects or launch instances as part of the provisioning loop, but, instead, will create Machine CRs at the completion of the provisioning loop.
 This machine CR will then be picked up by a separate controller that will launch capacity based on the requirements passed from the provisioning loop and will resolve the static values from the **CreateFleet** response into its status.
+After the instance is launched, the kubelet starts, and the node joins the cluster, machines will be mapped to nodes using the `spec.providerID` of the Node and the `status.providerID` of the Machine.

 #### Impact